smichael1/redux-websocket-middleware/README.md

 ### installation and endpoint configuration

-reduxWebsocketMiddleware is added as middleware in the standard redux pattern.
+reduxWebsocketMiddleware is added as middleware following the standard redux pattern.
 The endpoint URL is specified when creating the middleware:

 ```js